Patient advocacy: Nurse advocacy

 Several factors can lead a patient to use nurses for advocacy, including impairments in their ability to express wishes due to speech impairments or limited consciousness, lack of independence due to illiteracy, sociocultural weakness, or separation from friends or family caused by hospitalization.
 Nurses are more able to advocate if they are independent, professionally committed, and have self-confidence as well as having legal and professional knowledge, as well as knowing a patient's wishes.
 The act of patient advocacy improved nurses' sense of professional well-being and self-concept, job motivation and job satisfaction, and enhances the public image of nurses; however, advocating for a patient could have social and professional consequences.

 Conflict of interest between a nurse's responsibilities to their employer and their responsibilities to the patient can be a barrier to advocacy.
 Additionally, a nurse is concerned about all of the patients they care for rather any individual patient.
 Gadow and Curtis argue that the role of patient advocacy in nursing is to facilitate a patient's informed consent through decision-making, but in mental health nursing there is a conflict between the patient's right to autonomy and nurses' legal and professional duty to protect the patient and the community from harm, since patients may experience delusions or confusion which affect their decision-making.
 In such instances, the nurse may engage in persuasion and negotiation in order to prevent the risk that they perceive.
+Some barriers to nursing advocacy can be identified in organizational and institutional contexts.
+These barriers may include limited support from management, hierarchical structures within the healthcare systems, and perceived professional risks from challenging authority.
+These constraints have led to the concept of limited advocacy, which lets nurses advocate for patients within certain boundaries imposed by their own work environment.

+Advocacy in nursing has also been described as a process linked with clinical practice rather than a single action.
+This may involve assessing patients' needs, providing guidance, answering concerns, and protecting the patient within healthcare settings.
+This process has been characterized as “voicing responsiveness,” in which nurses actively answer and express to patients’ needs and preferences as part of their responsibilities.Research has also found a relationship between patient advocacy behaviors and nurses’ professional values, suggesting that advocacy may be closely linked to ethical and professional identity of the nurses.